fboes/blogophon/docs/markdown.md

 Some paragraph with **bold** text, linking to [an example](https://www.example.com/).

-Another paragraph with some _italic_ text.
+Another paragraph with some _emphasized_ and <i>emphasized</i> text.

 And there is also `typewriter-style code`.

+* This is a unordered list.
-This [example](https://www.example.com/ "nomention") will not be mentioned by Webmentions.
+* This [example](https://www.example.com/ "nomention") will not be mentioned by Webmentions.

-This [example](https://www.example.com/ "nofollow") will not followed by search engine robots.
+* This [example](https://www.example.com/ "nofollow") will not followed by search engine robots.

 ```